mmul-it/training/Kubernetes-From-Scratch/Containers-Run-Modes.md

 ## Solution

-1. Log into minikube and pull hello world image:
+1. Log into minikube and pull the hello-world image:

    ```console
    $ minikube ssh